-These two column focus on nature in the fall.
-How squirrels play an important roll in planting oak trees and how lazy gardeners are good for mother nature.
+These three columns focus on nature in the fall.
+How squirrels play an important roll in planting oak trees, how lazy gardeners are good for mother nature and why goldenrod doesn’t deserve its bad rap.
 Help pollinators overwinter by putting down your rakes and letting your garden look like a bit of a mess.

 Enjoying Fall Colors?
 Thank a Squirrel, by Bonnie Jean Feldkamp